 I am currently traveling in Colombia, the world’s third largest producer of coffee last year, and I have fully immersed myself in all the joys of this flavorful, earthy beverage.

 My friend Mark lives in Medellín, and he considers coffee to be one of the major food groups.
-The next stop on my journey from that beautiful city was to be the pueblo Salento, and Mark told my travel buddy and I that the best café in town was called Jesús Martín, where he wanted us to pick up some beans for him (ulterior motives, I do believe).
+The next stop on my journey from that beautiful city was to be the pueblo Salento, and Mark told my travel buddy and I that the best café in town was called Jesús Martín, where he wanted us to pick up some beans for him.
 His housemate also gave us a tip on where to get the best coffee farm tour, Finca Don Eduardo, which just so happens to be organic.
 Neither was disappointing.

 If done well, from growing, processing and roasting the beans to creating a tasteful beverage and serving it, coffee is truly an art.
 I was a barista for six years and am unabashedly proud of my coffee history and latte art skills.

 Finca Don Eduardo is over one hundred years old, but the current owner, who is originally from London, bought it six and a half years ago.
 He is takes coffee much more seriously than he takes himself, and gives a fully immersive and informative tour of his farm and the process of producing good coffee.

 The traditional coffee species of Colombia is Arabica, which originated in Ethiopa.
 For the best yield, it is normally grown between 1,200 and 1,600 meters.
 In Salento it is grown above that, at 2,000 meters.
 This is called high mountain coffee.
 It has less yield at this altitude, and according to Don Eduardo, better value.

 He grows two varieties of traditional Arabica beans, Typica and Bourbon.
 These plants need shade, and the traditional way of planting them here is two meters apart with one row of shade plants such as bananas or plantains between every two rows of coffee.